Change Management Week

-Maximize Learning Through Short Iterations
+Maximize Learning Through Short Iterations-EN

 Now that we are immersed in the organizational tsunami that is agility, I think it’s worthwhile, from time to time, to do the exercise of extracting ourselves from our daily work and getting back to the basics to ask, “Why are we doing what we’re doing?”
 When I try to define what Agile is for me, I always come to the same conclusion: all this is about reducing learning cycles.
 It is about learning fast, maximizing learning, and minimizing effort.
 For this, the iterative development approach of agile is, I believe, one of the essences of the entire model.